zeyad03/api-project/README.md

 - `src/mcp/tools.py` contains the MCP tool schemas and handlers
 - `src/mcp/auth.py` contains optional JWT auth enforcement for `tools/call`

-All MCP tools are read-only and mirror the same `src.db` query functions used by the public REST API, so MCP responses stay consistent with the rest of the application.
+All MCP tools are read-only and mirror the same `src.db` query functions used by the public REST API, so MCP responses remain consistent with the rest of the application.

+The paginated MCP-backed tools mirror the REST API pagination changes internally while keeping MCP output convenient for AI clients.

 Currently exposed read-only MCP tools: